kpym/SublimeLaTeXAccents/README.md

 * `encode_latex_accents`: Encode all letters with accents to latex accents.
 * `decode_latex_accents`: Decode all letters with latex accents to 'normal' letters with accents.
+* `remove_accents`: Remove all accents from 'normal' letters with accents.